5 Blood Markers Commonly Overlooked for Gut Health

 Key Insights

-- Routine blood markers may provide indirect insight into gut health
+- Routine blood markers including CRP, zinc, B12, iron panels, and liver enzymes may provide indirect insight into gut health

-- Patterns across multiple markers are more informative than single results
+- Patterns across multiple markers are more clinically informative than single results interpreted in isolation

-- Gut dysfunction can influence inflammation, nutrient status, and liver function
+- Gut dysfunction can influence systemic inflammation, micronutrient status, and hepatic function via the gut–liver axis

-- Early identification may help reduce symptom progression
+- Early identification of gut-related blood marker patterns may help reduce symptom progression and guide targeted investigation

 References